How Internet detectives, and others, find out where you live

 Some of these websites allow users to disable geolocation, but those like Foursquare and Gowalla depend on it.
 Twitter users can choose to enable it when they join and Facebook says it strips off the location data on photos.

-Smith, who says he has recently been hired by journalists who want to use geolocation data in their research, says his work is for "honourable, legal purposes".
+Smith, who says he has recently been hired by journalists who want to use geolocation data in their research, says his work is for "honorable, legal purposes".

 For many parents, mobile apps that use geolocation can also be a source of reassurance: FamilyTracker and Life360 are two apps which show parents where their children are on a map.